mwat56/Nele/README.md

 >
 > This restriction was introduced to avoid messing up the overall layout of a posting: It wouldn't look good if every link in a sentence would be replaced by an image.

-The commandline utility [wkhtmltoimage](https://wkhtmltopdf.org/downloads.html) is  **_required_**  for this `pageView` option to work.
-Under Linux this utility is usually part of your distribution.
+The Go library controlling a headless instance of the `Chrome` browser is [ChromeDP](https://github.com/chromedp/chromedp) and is  _required_  for this package to work.
+Under Linux this browser is usually part of your distribution (as `chromium-browser`).
-If not, you can [download wkhtmltoimage](https://wkhtmltopdf.org/downloads.html) from the web and install it.
-Sometimes the package from the download page above is more recent than the version in your Linux distribution.
-If in doubt, I'd suggest to test both versions to determine which one to use and works best for you.

-Generating a preview image usually takes between one and five seconds, depending on the actual web-page in question, however, it can take considerably longer.
-To avoid hanging the program the `wkhtmltoimage` executable is called with an one minute timeout.
+Generating a screenshot image usually takes between one and five seconds, depending on the actual web-page in question, bandwidth, traffic etc.; however, it can take considerably longer.
+To avoid hanging the program the `CreateImage()` function uses a timeout of half a minute by default.

 And, finally, not all web-pages can be rendered properly and turned into an image.
-In such case `wkhtmltoimage` usually just crashes and the link in your posting just remains as is (i.e. a normal text link w/o preview).
+In such a case `ChromeDP` usually aborts with an error and the link in your posting just remains as is (i.e. a normal text link w/o preview/screenshot).

 ## Configuration